F2 propagation

-F2 propagation (F2-skip) is the reflection of FM broadcasting signals off the F2 layer of the ionosphere.
+F2 propagation (F2-skip) is the reflection of VHF signals off the F2 layer of the ionosphere.
 The phenomenon is rare compared to other forms of propagation (such as sporadic E propagation, or E-skip) but can reflect signals thousands of miles beyond their intended broadcast area, substantially farther than E-skip.
 F2-skip affects the upper ends of the high frequency (HF) spectrum and the low ends of the very high frequency (VHF) spectrum; only a small portion of F2's effective range overlaps frequencies used by consumer broadcast reception, also contributing to the phenomenon being rarely encountered.